AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> data --> threads

 :menuselection:`Debug --> Data --> Threads`
   Opens a new window containing the list of threads currently present in the executable as reported by the underlying debugger.
-For each thread, it will give information such as internal identifier, name and status.
-This information is language- and debugger-dependent.
+For each thread, it gives language- and debugger-dependent information such as internal identifier, name and status.
 You should refer to the underlying debugger's documentation for more details.
-As indicated above, the process being debugged needs to be stopped before using this command, otherwise a blank list will be displayed.
+Like other similar commands, the process being debugged needs to be stopped before using this.
+If not, GPS will display an empty list.

   When supported by the underlying debugger, clicking on a thread will change the context (variables, call stack, source file) displayed, allowing you to